LordKhizir/math-test/README.md

-# multiplication-table-test
+# math-test
-Basic interactive math test for children trying to memorize multiplication tables
+Basic interactive math test for children.
+It helps with addition and multiplication agility.